Judge Market LogoJudgeMarketUS

 Arbitrage: The Market's Error-Correction Mechanism

-Arbitrage is the practice of exploiting price discrepancies to earn risk-free profits.
-In prediction markets, arbitrage serves a crucial function: it keeps prices consistent and accurate.
+Arbitrage is the practice of exploiting price discrepancies to earn relatively low-risk profits.
+In a reputation market, arbitrage keeps prices consistent and accurate.

-If a figure's reputation should logically be X based on all available information, but the market prices it at X-5, arbitrageurs will buy until the price rises to X. If another market or another indicator suggests the price should be lower, arbitrageurs will sell.
+If a figure's standing should logically be X based on all available information, but the market prices it at X-5, arbitrageurs will buy until the price rises to X. If the price drifts above the fundamentals, arbitrageurs will sell.

-In a single-platform reputation market like JudgeMarket, arbitrage mostly takes the form of traders correcting what they perceive as mispricings relative to the fundamentals.
+On JudgeMarket, arbitrage mostly takes the form of traders correcting what they perceive as mispricings relative to the fundamentals or relative to comparable figures.
 The market reward for this behavior is profit.
 The system-level benefit is more accurate prices.

 Putting It All Together

-Understanding how prediction markets work gives you a significant edge as a trader.
-When you look at a price on JudgeMarket, you are not seeing a random number.
+Understanding how JudgeMarket works gives you a significant edge as a trader.
+When you look at a price, you are not seeing a random number.
 You are seeing the output of a complex system that aggregates the knowledge, opinions, and biases of every participant into a single figure.

 That price is maintained by the continuous interaction of the order book, the matching engine, market makers, and individual traders.
 It moves when new information arrives and is arbitraged toward accuracy by participants seeking profit.
-It is, in a very real sense, the best answer the crowd can currently give to the question: "What is this person's reputation worth?"
+It is, in a very real sense, the best answer the crowd can currently give to the question: "What is this public figure's standing worth?"

 Ready to see these mechanics in action?
-Create your JudgeMarket account and explore the order books, place your first trades, and experience firsthand how prediction market price discovery works.
+Create your JudgeMarket account and explore the order books, place your first trades, and experience firsthand how reputation-market price discovery works.
 There is no substitute for live market experience.

 The mechanics are sound.
 The theory is proven.
 The only missing ingredient is you.

-Start trading on JudgeMarket today and add your knowledge to the collective wisdom of the crowd.
-Browse all available markets and find the figures whose reputations you are most qualified to judge.
+Start trading on JudgeMarket today and add your judgment to the collective verdict of the crowd.
+Browse all available markets and find the figures whose standing you are most qualified to judge.